will-save/will-save-the-transcriber/README.md

 1. **CUDA errors**: Try using `--device cpu`
 2. **Memory issues**: Try a smaller model (e.g., `--model medium`)
 3. **Audio format issues**: Ensure your audio file is in a supported format
 4. **Speaker diarization errors**: Make sure you have a valid HF_TOKEN and have accepted the terms for the pyannote/speaker-diarization-3.1 model
+5. **Segmentation diarization errors**: A dependency for diarization of episodes
-5. **Poor transcription quality**: Try the advanced script with `large-v3` model
+6. **Poor transcription quality**: Try the advanced script with `large-v3` model
-6. **Diarization not working**: The advanced script will try multiple models automatically
+7. **Diarization not working**: The advanced script will try multiple models automatically

 ## Performance Tips